kajananchinniah/Terrain-Generator/README.md

 In insights, the number of additions / deletions look insanely high because libraries were commit by accident.

 ## Screenshots / Videos
 Note: this gif contains an example where lighting is disabled.
-The version commit to the repo uses lighting (but it doesn't work well)
+The version commit to the repo uses lighting
 ![](resources/Sample_Video.gif)

-Here is an example using lighting:
+Here is an example using lighting (prior to fixing it):
 ![](resources/Sample_Video_Lighting.gif)

 Note both gifs contain some strange artifacts for some reason.